Spockbrat/glean/README.md

 ### Install Dependencies

-We have two kinds of dependencies in this project: tools and angular framework code.
+We have two kinds of dependencies in this project: tools and framework code.
 The tools help us manage and test the application.

 * We get the tools we depend upon via `npm`, the [node package manager][npm].